 SITE NAME: Twizel medieval tower house and folly, Twizel, Duddo

-DESIGNATION: Scheduled Monument and Listed Building grade II, RPG grade II
+DESIGNATION: Scheduled Monument and Listed Building grade II, part in RPG grade II

 CONDITION: Very bad

 OCCUPANCY: N/A

 PRIORITY CATEGORY: C (C)

-OWNER TYPE: Private

-The present building incorporates the remains of a medieval tower house that was later developed into an C18 folly by Sir Francis Blake.
-Originally five storeys high, it now stands to three storeys.
-The site is unmanaged and shows signs of structural instability, including substantial vertical cracks around many of the arches and window openings.
+The present building incorporates the remains of a medieval tower house which continued to be developed and added to into the C19.
+Much of the C19 structure was demolished and the building, which was once five storeys high, now stands to three storeys.
+The site has been subject to longstanding lack of regular maintenance.
+It shows signs of structural instability, including substantial vertical cracks around many of the arches and window openings.
 A measured survey has been completed and discussions are underway to develop a repair scheme.